michaelo/primes/README.md

 Scope:
 --------
 * Utilize old assets
-* Recreate original gameplay
+* Recreate original gameplay - i.e. no animations in-game, but will keep it in mind and try to accomodate for it
-* Use zig and SDL2
+* Use zig and SDL2 (SDL2, SDL2_image, SDL2_ttf, ...)

 Targets:
 --------
 * "desktop" for development, but primarily iOS for release.
 Then Android.

 Repository structure:
 --------